 Easy peasy, my friends.
 I'll talk you through it.

 Step 1: Turn your Instant Pot to the sauté setting on normal heat.
 Add a tablespoon of olive oil, and add the onions.
 Sauté for a couple of minutes until they start to turn translucent.
+I love a wooden spoon for this.

 Step 2: Add the carrots, celery, and garlic, and sauté for another 3-5 minutes until the vegetables are softened and just starting to take on a golden hue.
+Make sure you scrape the bottom of the pot well.

 Step 3: Cancel the sauté function.
 Add the crushed tomatoes, tomato paste, butter, red wine, honey, herbs, and salt and pepper.